The Frog Queen: King's Son, Little Miklós

-In a Hungarian tale collected in Karcsa from informant named Kovács Aladár with the title Királyfia, Kis Miklós ("King's Son, Little Miklós"), a poor woman has a beautiful daughter of a radiant beauty.
+In a Hungarian tale collected in Karcsa from a Romani teller named Kovács Aladár with the title Királyfia, Kis Miklós ("King's Son, Little Miklós"), a poor woman has a beautiful daughter of a radiant beauty.
 One day, she goes to draw water from a well, when suddenly a frog appears and stops her from fetching water, unless she allows him to spend a night with her, and for her to give him food and drink.
 Unaware of the depths of the promise, the girl agrees to offer him shelter, food and drink, and the frog allows her to fill her bucket.
 One night, the frog knocks on the old woman's door and asks to be let in, and girl tells her mother about the promise made to the frog at the well.
 The frog asks the girl to prepare him food, then to make him the bed, and asks her to place him on her lap.
 The girl asks her mother what to do each time, and the woman says she must keep her word.
 The frog and the girl go to sleep, and, at midnight, the frog turns into a handsome prince and they spend the night together.
 She becomes pregnant, the prince turns back into a frog and leaves.
 The girl then tells her mother she frog becomes human at night, and the woman advises her daughter to take the frogskin and burn it the next time he comes to their house.
 The frog returns another night, sings the same verses, asking his bride to take him in, and removes his amphibian skin.
 The girl's mother takes the skin and tosses it in the oven to burn it.
 The following morning, the prince tries to find the frogskin, and admonishes the girl about her mother destroying the frogskin, since he had a day remaining to end the curse, but now he must leave.
 He curses the girl not to bear the children she is carrying until he places his hand on her belly, and the girl, in return, curses the prince, called King's Son Little Miklós, that she will stain his shirt with drops of her blood, and only she will be able to wash it.